 Confession: There’s no way for this essay not to end with “how do you like them apples?” so in order to at least attempt to flip the script, here it is at the beginning.
 Furthermore, the impulse to begin with a confession for an exposition of apple significance feels equally sage, since the most consistent theme among pomacious metaphors and parables throughout history seems to be the threshold between innocence and guile.
 And speaking of sage, I want to point out that it happens to be an excellent flavor companion for apples, as is evidenced in numerous recipes for Thanksgiving stuffing.

 The original metaphor.
 The “a ha!” moment.
 The pivotal turning point.
 The ultimate gift, but perhaps one not to be trusted.
 The highest expression of a thing.
 Apples.
-They have never failed as a literary device or as a point of historical interest.
+Not only for snacking, picking, and cooking, you know, as they have never failed as a literary device or as a point of historical interest.
 So, how ‘bout them?

 Not only a Christian metaphor, apples appear in many religious origin stories in a similar “awakening” moment.
 Human is simple and pure.
 Human is tempted.
 Human eats apple.
 Now human is flawed but knowledgeable.
 There is much semantic argument as to the use of the word “apple” in translation, as it can stand in for a number of probable tree fruits, but in any case it’s only after Adam and Eve’s inaugural apple pick that we all collectively realized we needed to find the requisite outfit for the occasion.